uwu/paramin/README.md

 Only ES Modules are officially 100% will-not-break-ever supported *as of now*.

-CommonJS and IIFEs should work fine given defaults but no guarantees, especially if you are using options such as `notopiife` and `unsafeglobals`.
+CommonJS and IIFEs should work fine given defaults but no guarantees.

 ## Why?